 On this last day of the calendar year, we celebrate in muted tones the mysterious and shadowy Pope Saint Sylvester I, who reigned from 314, the year after Constantine made Christianity legal after his momentous victory at the Milvian Bridge, until his death on this day in 335.
-But he must have been a vigorous man, for his reign was nothing if not externally eventful: With her new-found legal status, the Church could build churches, and build she did, under the Pope’s direction: It is from this time that we have the magnificent Saint John Lateran, Santa Croce in Jerusalem, as well as the original Saint Peter’s Basilica – before the splendid renaissance structure we now know.
-There is also the ‘Donation of Constantine’, steeped in legend and controversy – now considered an eighth century forgery, but one never knows what historical roots it might have had – with the emperor giving the Pope territory around Rome as a basis for the Church’s temporal apostolate and authority, which, whatever the necessity of such temporal power, would cause so much trouble in the Middle Ages, right up to the modern era (until the compromise reached with the Lateran Accord in 1929).
+But he must have been a vigorous man, for his reign was eventful: With her new-found legal status, the Church could build churches, and build she did, under the Pope’s direction: It is from this time that we have the magnificent Saint John Lateran, Santa Croce in Jerusalem, as well as the original Saint Peter’s Basilica – before the splendid renaissance structure we now know.
+There is also the ‘Donation of Constantine’, steeped in legend and controversy, with the emperor giving the Pope territory around Rome as a basis for the Church’s temporal apostolate and authority.
+Even if many historians now consider this an eighth century forgery, one never knows what historical roots it might have had.
+It is a truth that the Church needs some such temporal power to fulfill her spiritual mission, even if the overemphasis on this ‘temporal power’ would cause so much trouble in the Middle Ages, right up to the modern era (until the compromise reached with the Lateran Accord in 1929).

 Sylvester also sent legates, Vitus and Vincentius, to the Council of Nicaea in 325, approving its decrees, including the condemnation of Arianism, defining for all time the divinity of Christ as homo-ousios, ‘consubstantial’, with the Father.